 - The Beastmaster: Tehenhauin is a Lore of Beasts mage, and can use a variety of jungle creatures as mounts.
-In the tabletop this even included swarms of snakes who would follow him around, even when on foot.

 - Church Militant: His faction, the Cult of Sotek acts as this.
 Tehenhauin is also the most famous prophet of Sotek and leads his cult's war against the Skaven.

 - Clap Your Hands If You Believe: Sotek is implied to not actually have been an Old One, but rather a deity created by Tehenhuain's faith and the mass sacrifices done in his name.
 The Prophecies of Sotek that inspired Tehenhauin are implied to genuinely be made by the Old Ones, however, meaning that Sotek's arrival was in The Great Plan to begin with.
-This was the interpretion the Slann took when deciding whether or not Sotek was a genuine deity the lizardmen were allowed to worship.
+This was the interpretation the Slann took when deciding whether or not Sotek was a genuine deity the Lizardmen were allowed to worship.

-- Creepy Good: Even by lizardman standards.
+- Creepy Good: Even by Lizardman standards.
 Tehehauin's one and only solution to the threat of the Under-Empire is feed every single living Skaven to the sacrificial altar of Sotek.
 He took glee in offering up their hearts by the thousands to his snake god.
 No other named Lizardmen character comes even close to his level of bloodthirstiness as long as Skaven are involved.

 - Fiery Red Head: Tehenhauin is known for two things, his bloodthirstiness towards Skaven and his massive red crest.

 - Guilt-Free Extermination War: One of Tehenhauin's unique faction mechanics is the Prophecy of Sotek, which is divided into three levels each with their own effects.
-Upon reaching stage two, all Lizardmen factions and all Skaven factions in the game are now at war with each other, and diplomacy between the two races is locked from there on out.
-The only way to end it is if one of the two races is wiped out.
+Upon reaching stage two, all Lizardmen factions and all Skaven factions in the game are now at war with each other, and diplomacy between the two races is permanently locked from there on out.
+The only way to end this is if one of the two races is wiped out.

-- High Priest: He is both Sotek's primary spreader of his word, as well as his personal champion when words are no longer enough, Tehenhauin is the undisputed leader of the Cult of Sotek, and one of the most powerful Lizardmen on the Lustrian continent itself.
+- High Priest: He is both Sotek's primary spreader of his word, as well as his personal champion when words are no longer enough.
+Tehenhauin is the undisputed leader of the Cult of Sotek, and one of the most powerful Lizardmen on the Lustrian continent itself.